Ready to switch up your running routine and start trail running?

 This interview with Olympian and Runner’s World columnist Jeff Galloway will also help you get started.

 No matter where you live, you can find trails to explore.
 “Trails” can include a variety of unpaved surfaces, ranging from trails found in urban areas like these in Rock Creek Park in Washington, DC:

-To these epic trails in New Zealand (that’s a glacier!):
+To these epic trails on New Zealand’s South Island (that’s a glacier!):